jundalisay/sp/content/en/superphysics/principles/chapter-12.md

 Chapter | Principle
 --- | ---
-1 | The 2 Domains
+1 | The 2 Domains; Waves
-2 | Ideas as Particles, Feelings as Waves
+2 | The 5 Elements
-3 | Dynamism and The Law of Conservation of Idea
+3 | Absolute, Supreme, 2 Forces, Cycles from 2 Forces
-4 | Cause and Effect, Qualimath, The Eagle
+4 | Densities, Dimensions
-5 | 2 Forces, Territories, Influences
+5 | Ideas, Conservation, Geometry of Ideas
-6 | Dharma
+6 | Karma, Spin, Relationality
-7 | Life and Mind
+7 | Life, Elementals, Aliens, Evolution
-8 | 5 Layers
+8 | Thinking, Qualimath, Socratic Dialectics
-9 | The Supreme
+9 | Feelings, Ego, Chakras, Law of Attraction
+10 | Society, Group Feeling, Morality, Justice
+11 | Spirituality
+12 | Superphysics

 {{< i s="/graphics/super/spmodel.jpg" a="Essential Superphysics concepts" c="Superphysics can be summed up as being based on the Supreme Entity, 2 Forces, 5 Elements, and Relationality" >}}

+In a nutshell, using our own defintions:
+- Superphysics is an organized set of principles that explains how Existence works.
+It is the result of Socratic Dialetics
-In a nutshell, Superphysics is **a paradigm that merges the known and proven perceptions of the physical and metaphysical domains (Chapters 1-2, 8) in order to find patterns (Chapters 3-5) and principles (Chapters 6-9) for the sake of solving problems**.
+- Socratic Dialectics is **the method that exhaustively probes and merges the known and proven perceptions (evidence) of the physical and metaphysical domains (Chapters 1-2, 8) in order to find patterns (Chapters 3-5) and principles (Chapters 6-9) for the sake of solving problems in Existence (restore things to the dharma)**
+- Socratic Dialectics uses induction and deduction for thoughts, and discernment and ideation for feelings, adding energy though critical out-of-the box thinking and critical out-of-the-self feeling
+- Superphysics becomes a belief system if an ego attaches to it.
+It becomes an organized belief if a group of egos attaches to it.

 <!--  paradigm that sees the universe or reality as being made up of 2 Forces and 5 Layers.